ben-han-cn/tips/src/vim.md

 - ( " begin of sentence
 - ) " end of sentence
 - H(high),M(middle),L(low)
+- v " before move will flip the inclusive/exclusive of the move

 ## move Command
 5,7m0 "move line from 5 to 7 to the beginning of the file